Minnie Bruce Pratt

-Minnie Bruce Pratt (born September 12, 1946) is an American poet, educator, activist and essayist.
-She retired in 2015 from her position as Professor of Writing and Women's Studies at Syracuse University in Syracuse, New York where she was invited to help develop the university's first LGBT Study Program.
+Minnie Bruce Pratt (September 12, 1946 – July 2, 2023) was an American poet, educator, activist, and essayist.
+She retired in 2015 from her position as Professor of Writing and Women's Studies at Syracuse University where she was invited to help develop the university's first LGBT studies program.

-Profile
+Early life and education

-Pratt was born in Selma, Alabama, and grew up in Centreville, Alabama.
-Her parents are Virginia Brown Pratt, a social worker, and William Luther Pratt Jr., a clerk.
-She graduated with a B.A. from the University of Alabama (1968) and earned a Ph.D. in English literature from the University of North Carolina (1979).
+Pratt was born in Selma, Alabama, on September 12, 1946, and grew up in Centreville, Alabama.
+Her parents were Virginia Brown Pratt, a social worker, and William Luther Pratt Jr., a clerk.
+She graduated with a BA from the University of Alabama (1968) and earned a PhD in English literature from the University of North Carolina at Chapel Hill (1979).

+Professional career

-In 1977, Pratt helped to found WomonWrites, a Southeastern lesbian writers conference.
+In 1977, Pratt helped to found WomanWrites, a Southeastern lesbian writers conference.
 While attending the University of North Carolina in 1978, she joined Feminary, a southern feminist writing collective based in Chapel Hill and Durham, North Carolina.
-She would later join LIPS, a Washington, D.C. lesbian direct action group, which participated in civil disobedience at the 1987 protest of the Bowers vs. Hardwick sodomy law decision made by the U.S. Supreme Court.

-Her political affiliations include the International Action Center, the National Women's Fightback Network, and the National Writers Union.
+In 1984, she co-founded LIPS, a Washington, DC, lesbian affinity group.
+As the group's last public action, they participated in civil disobedience at the 1987 protest of the Bowers v.
+Hardwick sodomy law decision made by the U.S. Supreme Court, becoming the first group to be arrested at this protest.
+Her political affiliations included the International Action Center, the National Women's Fightback Network, and the National Writers Union; she also served as managing editor of the Workers World Party newspaper.

+Pratt wrote the 1990 book Crimes Against Nature, in which she described losing custody of her children because of her lesbianism.
+In 1991, the book won the Stonewall Book Award for Literature.

-Pratt has written extensively on race, class, gender and sexual theory.
-She, along with lesbian writers Chrystos and Audre Lorde, received a Hellman/Hammett grant from the Fund for Free Expression to writers "who have been victimized by political persecution."
-Pratt, Chrystos and Lorde were chosen because of their experience as "a target of right-wing and fundamentalist forces during the recent attacks on the National Endowment for the Arts."
+Pratt wrote extensively on race, class, gender, and sexual theory.
+Along with lesbian writers Chrystos and Audre Lorde, she received a 1991 Hellman/Hammett award from the Fund for Free Expression to writers "who have been victimized by political persecution".

-In 1996, Pratt starred in Rosa von Praunheim 's film Transexual Menace.
+Pratt appeared in Rosa von Praunheim's 1996 film, The Transexual Menace.

-Pratt is the author of Crimes Against Nature (1990), a book where she describes losing custody of her children because of her lesbianism.
-She is a contributing editor to Workers World newspaper.

-She is on the faculty of the distance education school.
-Union Institute & University.
+Pratt served on the faculty of the distance education school Union Institute & University.

+Pratt joined Syracuse University in 2005.

+She has published several poetry collections, including S/HE (1995), a meditation on gender fluidity and identity, and Inside the Money Machine (2011), which critiques capitalism and economic oppression.
+Her poetry often blends lyrical beauty with political urgency, making her a voice in contemporary feminist and LGBTQ+ literature.